GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 1) HEC Officer Refresher Training

-In August, the APW Human-Wildlife Coexistence and Monitoring, Evaluation, Learning, and Adaptation teams conducted a 2-day refresher training for the Program Assistant and HEC Officers in Karatu District.
-The training took place at the Lutheran Center in Karatu and included the following refresher training topics:
+In August, the APW Human-Wildlife Coexistence and Monitoring, Evaluation, Learning, and Adaptation teams conducted a 2-day refresher training for the Program Assistant and Human-Elephant Conflict (HEC) Officers in Karatu District.
+The training took place in Karatu and included the following refresher training topics:

 During the training, the officers also had the opportunity to meet several NCAA representatives, Karatu District officials, and observers from APW’s concurrent ACTIVE Community Engagement Practitioners’ Workshop.
 This fostered a collaborative environment for community members, the NCAA, government, and APW.